 Do you actually grow your own products?

-Yes — most of them.
+Yes, most of them.
 Our moringa, turmeric, and mullein are all grown on our farm.
 Our sweet gum is foraged from trees on and around our land.
 For a few products, we source ingredients from other small farms or trusted suppliers, and when we do, we say so plainly.
-We believe in being straight with our customers about what we grow versus what we source.

 What makes your farm different?

 We are small, hands-on, and traceable.
-Greg and Carole do the planting, harvesting, drying, blending, packaging, and shipping ourselves.
+We do the planting, harvesting, drying, blending, packaging, and shipping ourselves.
 We are not a large commercial operation, and we have no interest in becoming one.
 The scale is the point.
+Greg's advocacy work has been published in AL.com, and we have represented small Alabama farmers in Congress twice, because we believe a farm's responsibility extends beyond its fence line.

 Is your moringa grown in the United States?